aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Ask not what your fortune cookie can do for you but what you can do for your fortune cookie.
+> 🥠 Actions speak louder than fortune cookies.

-Last update: Sat Sep 13 05:08:11 2025
+Last update: Sun Sep 14 05:08:16 2025

 ### Let's play! 🎮